rbutleriii/Clinotator/README.md

 <dl>
 	<dt>Clinotator Raw Score (**CTRS**)</dt>
 	<dd>A weighted metric of pathogenicity based on submitter type, assertion type and assertion age.
 The type of submitter is weighted based on expertise, with regular clinical assertions unweighted at 1.00, expert reviewers receiving a 1.10 and practice guidelines receiving a score of 1.25. the age of the assertion is penalized as new data is incorporated into newer assertions as well as previous data, creating a larger set of evidence over time.
 For years 0-2, there is no penalty, then there is a 10% reduction gradation in weight per year through year 7, at which point the penalty stays at a static 50% reduction thereafter.
 The assertion type is that largest weight, with values of: Benign(B) = -5, Likely benign(LB) = -3, Uncertain significance(US) = -0.5, Likely pathogenic(LP) = 4 and Pathogenic(P) = 5.
-For more information on the weighting decisions, see our publication.[6]</dd>
+For more information on the weighting decisions, see our publication.<sup>6</sup></dd>
 </dl>
 <dl>
 	<dt>Average Clinical Assertion Age (**CTAA**)</dt>
 	<dd>As described above, the clinical assertions with criteria provided are counted, and their average age is calculated.</dd>
 </dl>
 <dl>
-	<dt>Clinotator Weighted Significance (**CTWS**)</dt>
+	<dt>Clinotator Predicted Significance (**CTWS**)</dt>
-	<dd>This is a clinical significance based on the distribution of all variants in ClinVar with two or more stars.
-The ratings for B and P are those two standard deviations or more from the mean.
-LP and LB are those from one to two standard deviations from the mean.</dd>
+	<dd>This is a *predicted* clinical significance based on the weighted distribution of all variants in ClinVar with two or more clinical assertions (as of a Clinotator version release date).
+The ratings are calculated as previously described, based on confidence intervals from BCa bootstrap resampling of the given classification.
+See publication for details.<sup>6</sup></dd>
 </dl>
 <dl>
-	<dt>Reclassification Recommendation (**CTRR**)</dt>
+	<dt>Clinotator Reclassification Recommendation (**CTRR**)</dt>
-	<dd>This field is a recommendation and a diagnostic odds ratio from a ROC curve comparing the distribution of Clinotator Weighted Significance value and the Uncertain Significance distribution.
-Both distributions are drawn from two star or higher variants of the associated category.
-If the CTWS is also Uncertain Significance, then </dd>
+	<dd>This field ranks reclassification priority based on the difference between the CVCS and the CTWS.
+This field only includes the seven values of clinical significance associated with Mendelian diseases (B, B/LB, LB, US/CI, LP, LP/P, P).
+For the purposes of reclassification, "Conflicting interpretations of pathogenicity" is scored the same as Uncertain significance.
+*	0 - Reclassification unlikely, consistent identity or
+*	1 - Low priority reclassification, change of low impact
+*	2 - Medium priority reclassification, minor change of clinical impact
+*	3 - High priority reclassification, significant change in clinical impact
+For a detailed decision tree, see more information in our publication<sup>6</sup></dd>
 </dl>

 ## License